-To carry out the duties and powers above in accordance with policies set out by the Policy & Resources Committee.
+To carry out its duties and powers in accordance with operational policies approved by the Policy & Resources Committee, and the strategic direction set by the States.

 To fulfil the responsibilities set out in Annex One to the mandates of committees of the States.